-The theater can cater for the employees with classic movie snacks, which makes your job easier.
+The theater can cater, providing employees with classic movie snacks, which makes your job easier.
 If you want to, you could bring in some extra dishes from your favorite local restaurants to step up the experience.

-You won’t need to work around other movie-goers and their kids, you can have the whole space for yourselves to cheer on your favorite characters.
+You won’t need to work around other movie-goers and their kids.
+In this case, you can have the whole space for yourselves to cheer on your favorite characters.
 Make way for some classic Christmas movies and general holiday cheer!

 An all-time favorite team-building activity is an escape room.
 Office teams will have to work together to find clues that will lead them to the great escape.
 Although you can book for your office to go to an escape room elsewhere, you can easily DIY one!

-This employee holidays party idea is fantastic for bolstering communication, excitement, collaboration, and problem-solving.
+As far as staff Christmas party ideas go, this one is fantastic for bolstering communication, excitement, collaboration, and problem-solving.
 Pick any scenario - an intricate jewel heist, a plane crash, an underwater expedition, or getting stuck in the tunnels beneath the Paris Opera House.

 One thing that you can always count on to help people bond is food.
-Some great options are a cheese and wine tasting, a handmade pasta night, or a ‘Come Dine With Me’ evening where teams have to prepare different elements of a dinner.
+Some fun employee Christmas party ideas around this theme include a cheese and wine tasting, a handmade pasta night, or a ‘Come Dine With Me’ evening where teams have to prepare different elements of a dinner.

 Whatever the theme, you can be sure that this will be filled with smiles and cheer.
 Food-based activities can keep people entertained for hours!
 These events are perfect for big corporate events or intimate gatherings.
 Nobody needs any special skills, and everyone can enjoy this employee Christmas party together.

-Alternatively, remote teams can sync up and share virtual team lunch together on Zoom, Teams or Google Meet!
+Alternatively, remote teams can sync up and share a virtual team lunch together on Zoom, Teams, or Google Meet!